African All Stars Transfer News & Rumours: Tottenham considering move for Watford’s Sarr

 Leicester City midfielder Rachid Ghezzal has arrived in Istanbul to complete his permanent move to Besiktas, according to Fotomac.

-The Turkish Super Lig champions are keen on Ghezzal in their team after he contributed 17 assists and eight goals in 31 league matches last campaign.
+The Turkish Super Lig champions are keen on Ghezzal in their team after he contributed 17 assists and eight goals in 31 league matches last season.

 The Algeria star is expected to sign a four-year contract at Besiktas.